ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Now we are finally into the JavaScript section.
 Head to your script.js file and follow along.

-1. Set up variables, storing references for elements using DOM method ```document.getElementById(elementId)```.
+### 1. Set up variables, storing references for elements using DOM method ```document.getElementById(elementId)```.
-- Create variable for element chick
+- Create variable for element chick called "chick"
-- Create variables for elements with ids arrow-up, arrow-left, arrow-right, arrow-down
+- Create variables for elements with ids dancearrow-up, dancearrow-left, dancearrow-right, dancearrow-down called "danceArrowUp", "danceArrowLeft", "danceArrowRight", and "danceArrowDown"
-- Create variables for elements with ids movearrow-up, movearrow-left, movearrow-right, movearrow-down
+- Create variables for elements with ids movearrow-up, movearrow-left, movearrow-right, movearrow-down called "moveArrowUp", "moveArrowLeft", "moveArrowRight", and "moveArrowDown"
-- Create variable for score text
+- Create variable for element score text called "scoreText"
 - Create empty array variable called "moves" for holding game moves

-2. Detecting player movement
+### 2. Detecting player movement

 An essential part of Chick Dance Revolution is the chicken moving up, down, left, and right.
 For this to occur, we need to be able to detect what keys the player is pressing.
 In particular, the controls are the arrow keys.

-2.1.
 So we need to add an event listener.

+#### 2.1.
 Create an event listener on document that detects when a key is pushed.

 Remember, an event listener takes in two parameters, the type of event and a function.
 Pass in the parameter "event" into the event listener function.